OisinWrites/Battleships-Legacy/README.md

         5. Define the game structure and pass through player
         6. Initate game function through run.py file.
 - Create a ship class and add docstring explaining its objects.
+- Create only the 'Carrier' class for now, with explaination of its objects.
 # Errors

 # Testing